gbuesing/asset_timestamps_cache/README.md

 AssetTimestampsCache
 ====================

-Asset timestamping for Rack apps.
+A simple asset timestamping solution.
 Adapted from asset timestamping functionality in ActionPack.

+Allows you to set far-future expires headers on images, stylesheets, javascripts, flash etc. and bust the browser's cache only when the file has changed.

+For more on far-future expires headers, see http://developer.yahoo.com/performance/rules.html#expires

 View Helper